Brille24/SyliusLdapPlugin/README.md

 <p align="center">Plugin for integrating Sylius with LDAP.</p>

+**When using instead of the Sylius form login you will not be able to log in with existing users into Sylius.**

 ## Try it before installing

 If yo want to see if this plugin works with your LDAP server, you can try it before integrating it into your project.